brandur/sorg/content/fragments/retina-check.md

 Which produces the `A - B` set operation that I wanted [1].
-It works by printing both sets, changing the item delimiter to a new line, sorting the result, and then using `uniq` with the unusual `-u` operation to produce the result. `-u` is the secret sauce: it changes `uniq`'s standard behavior to only printing lines that are _not_ repeated in the input; in this case uncovering any filenames that weren't in both sets `A` and `B`
+It works by printing both sets, changing the item delimiter to a new line, sorting the result, and using `uniq` with the unusual `-u` operation to produce the result.
+`-u` is the secret sauce: it changes `uniq`'s standard behavior to only printing lines that are _not_ repeated in the input; in this case uncovering any filenames that weren't in both sets `A` and `B`.

 The next time someone tells me that Bash represents the culmination of the elegance that is the Unix philosphy, hit them with this set exclusion problem.